Kevinpgalligan/KevingalWebsite/pages/blog/never-see.md

      alt="A serious-looking balding man, lots of nonsensical meme letters." class="centered">

-*You don't want to hear "I'M PREGNANT, YOU'RE THE FATHER, AND I'M GOING TO KILL ALL 3 OF US!"* Liking the intensity with this one.
+*You don't want to hear "I'M PREGNANT, YOU'RE THE FATHER, AND I'M GOING TO KILL ALL 3 OF US!"* Liking the intensity of this one.

 <img src="{{ url_for('static', filename='img/never-see/sd/pregnant.jpg') }}"
      alt="An intense, angry-looking woman whose mouth is wide open.
 There are weird black holes in her eyes, nostrils and mouth.
 Also, once again, there's nonsensical meme text."